 As a kind of secretive hermit state, North Korea clings to its remaining ally in China.
-Yet the recent leaking of sensitive documents from the Chinese military to the Japanese media might suggest that China has just about had enough of its eccentric friends over the northern border.
+Yet the recent leaking of sensitive documents from the Chinese military to the Japanese media might suggest that China has just about had enough of its eccentric friends on the northern border.
 The documents in question are contingency plans for what is to be done in the event of a collapse of the regime in Pyongyang.
 Yet, as the Meiji Institute for Global Affairs scholar Jun Okumura told the Daily Telegraph, such plans have likely existed for years: their leakage now may be significant.
 After all, the People’s Liberation Army of China is a pretty tightly run ship, and would-be leakers might think twice about proceeding without a high-ranking green light.
 Are these contingency plans perhaps more prescriptive than predictive on China’s part?

 The leaked documents may reveal more about China’s own outlook than about a likely trajectory of future events.
 Of course we know so little about what is really going on in North Korean society that these things are difficult to predict, but if a North Korean spring were to burst forth now, it is fair to say that most would be caught off guard.
 Still, the Chinese report seems to envisage that the regime might collapse on account of outside intervention of some kind, presumably on the part of the United States.
 If China really imagines that this could happen anytime soon then it is simply projecting its own paranoia.
 Ever since the West foolishly let the North Koreans pass the nuclear threshold in around 2003, America’s appetite for intervention there fell below the already non-existent levels seen prior to that point.
 And while the Obama administration may have spoken of pivoting toward Asia, a war with North Korea was surely not what the president had in mind.